BrianZ-SBU/Codepath-IOS/README.md

 ## Notes

 Describe any challenges encountered while building the app.

 I was using MacOs and XCode for the first time, so it was challenging learning where everything was.
-However, after looking around, I learned how to use MacOs.
+However, after watching tutorials and reading the instructions, I learned how to use MacOs efficiently.
+After completing this app, I feel more comfortable using XCode for future projects.

 ## License